 Unusual Sleep Disorders

-Patients with night eating syndrome or nocturnal eating syndrome are awake but continue snacking after their evening meal until they fall asleep.
-This is a result of poor sleep hygiene and causes heartburn during sleep, which can not only be disruptive, but also accelerate tooth decay due to poor oral hygiene.
+- Night Eating Syndrome – Patients with night eating syndrome or nocturnal eating syndrome are awake but continue snacking after their evening meal until they fall asleep.
+This is a result of poor sleep hygiene and causes heartburn during sleep, which can not only be disruptive but also accelerate tooth decay due to poor oral hygiene.
 Night eating syndrome is one of two main conditions categorized as nocturnal eating disorders.

-- Sleep Related Eating Disorder – Less common and more complex than night eating syndrome, sleep related eating occurs when patients eat while their brain remains asleep.
+- Sleep Related Eating Disorder – Less common and more complex than night eating syndrome, sleep related eating disorder occurs when patients eat while their brain remains asleep.
 Signs include missing food that cannot be accounted for, a feeling of fullness and lack of appetite at breakfast, weight gain, and finding crumbs, utensils or wrappings in bed.
 These patients, who also sometimes eat inappropriate inedible substances such as cigarette sandwiches, can benefit from medical and psychological therapy.
 Some drugs can precipitate these complex behaviors.